 Our response to the Government’s consultation on the funding of supported housing focuses on ensuring the benefits of supported housing are maximised and positive outcomes for tenants continue.

 Following extensive engagement with members and research into various aspects of supported housing, we've put together a response to the Government's proposal for the future funding of supported housing.

 Our submission covers the LHA cap and sheltered housing, as well as answering the questions set out in the Government’s consultation document.
 We make the case that to ensure the benefits of supported housing are maximised and positive outcomes for tenants continue, the Government should:

-i) Pilot the new system in a range of different areas from April 2019 to test it thoroughly before its rolled out nationally.
+- pilot the new system in a range of different areas from April 2019 to test it thoroughly before its rolled out nationally.